Q. Can you tell me about your program, including how many applicants will be accepted into your upcoming class?

 Q. What teaching opportunities are there for residents?

-A. Hopkins residents, in cooperation with the University of Maryland, can lead several small group case-based discussions as well as precept students during rotations.
+A. Hopkins residents, in cooperation with the University of Maryland and Notre Dame of Maryland University, can lead several small group case-based discussions as well as precept students during rotations.
 In addition, they may apply for academic appointment at the University.
 Further opportunities may be made available to residents seeking additional teaching responsibilities.

 Q. Is research required?